Joe Pool Lake: Facilities

 The TRA maintains excellent day use and overnight public recreation facilities.
 The only free boat ramp on the lake is at Britton Park on the upper end of the Mountain Creek Arm, although it is $5 to park.
 Cedar Hill State Park on the east side of the lake has the second most campsites of any facility in the state park system.
 It also has lighted fishing piers, boat ramps and group shelters.
-Local anglers complain that state park gates do not open until 8 a.m. daily.